 The music festival weekend returns after a year off for an 11th year on the August Bank Holiday weekend, Friday 24th until Sunday 26th August 2018.

-A few acts have been confirmed so far - not the headliners - and many more will be announced over the coming months.
-Confirmed acts include Aswad, Dub Pistols, Melanie C, Ferocious Dog, From The Jam, and more, with many more acts to be confirmed.
+Confirmed acts include headliners Reef, Scouting For Girls, The Selecter, plus Aswad, Dub Pistols, Cast, Melanie C, Turin Brakes, Ferocious Dog, From The Jam, and more, with many more acts to be confirmed.

-For the line-up details so far including day and stage splits please see the line-up page.
+For the line-up details so far including day and stage splits as available please see the line-up page.

 Expect over 50 live acts across three stages, bringing a wide range of high calibre musical acts with a few big names still to be revealed.